Breaking Agent Backbones: Evaluating the Security of Backbone LLMs in AI Agents: Discussion

 There are, however, some limitations of our work.
-First, we did not consider utility or latency of any of the models.
-Other benchmarks exist for such purposes and selecting a backbone should take the resulting security-utility tradeoff into account.
+First, we did not consider utility (at their intended tasks) or latency of any of the models, as we believe the benchmarking focus to date has mostly focused on utility already.
+Other benchmarks exist for such purposes and selecting a backbone should take the resulting security-utility tradeoff into account as proposed in the D-SEC framework~\citep{pfister2025gandalf}.
 For example, a coding agentic use case should additionally consider the performance of the backbone LLM in coding benchmarks.
+We show how \bname scores compare to a general utility benchmark in Figure~\ref{fig:slices_levels}.
 Second, we focused only on evaluating the backbone LLMs in AI agents.
 Future work could extend this and apply the threat snapshot framework to red-teaming or evaluating external defenses deployed in agentic systems.
-Finally, backbone security is only a component of agentic security.
+Third, backbone security is only one component of agentic security.
 While threat snapshots allow us to model the effect of, for example, a poisoned document on the backbone LLM, it does not allow us to quantify the likelihood that such a document is retrieved from a given RAG implementation in the first place.
 Further work should focus on how attacks propagate beyond a single step in the agentic flow and how they interact with other software components in the system.
+Finally, crowdsourcing attacks is resource-intensive and could run into limitations once AI systems become sufficiently powerful.
+Automated attack generation methods could improve scalability and reduce bias.
+While current automated attacks are insufficient for our context-dependent threat snapshots, our framework is designed to support future integration with reinforcement learning and iterative methods, enabling the development of adaptive attacks that co-evolve with model capabilities.